5 self-care habits of successful people

 The practice only takes about 5 minutes a day and keeps me connected to my purpose with a positive mindset.
 As Brené Brown says, “There is no joy without gratitude.”

-RELATED CONTENT: Vistage Speaker Luke Carlson explores exercise as part of the self-care habits of successful people
+RELATED: Vistage Speaker Luke Carlson explores exercise as part of the self-care habits of successful people

 2. Switch up your activities to enjoy the spice of life.